FREQUENTLY ASKED QUESTIONS

 Answer:

-The consent from both parents can be issued at a private notary office in Moldova, or both of the parents could come to the Common Application Centre and make a
+The consent from both parents can be issued at a private notary office in Moldova, or both of the parents could come to the Common Application Centre and make a written declaration in the consul’s presence.

 Top